rytsh/notes/docs/goproxy.md

 We use goproxy in a corporate environment where access to the public internet is restricted.
 pkg.go.dev locally need to be configured to use a proxy.

+> Gitlab has issue to finding the repo if inside a private group.
+> So always add the `.git` as module name extensions.

 ## Athens

 Check https://github.com/gomods/athens